BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Alexa/README.md

 in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and
 Teams, but also via an Alexa Skill (as well as side by side with the Google / Twitter Adapters also available from the Bot Builder Community Project).

-Incoming Alexa Skill requests are transformed, by the adapter, into Bot Builder Activties and then when your bot responds, the adapter transforms the outgoing Activity into an Alexa Skill response.
+Incoming Alexa Skill requests are transformed, by the adapter, into Bot Framework Activties and then when your bot sends outgoing activities, the adapter transforms the outgoing Activity into an Alexa Skill response.

 The adapter currently supports the following scenarios;

 * Support for voice based Alexa Skills
-* Ability to send Alexa Cards
+* Ability to send Alexa Cards (via automatic translation of Bot Framework Hero Cards or using the included Alexa specific attachments)
-* Support for the available display directives for Echo Show / Spot devices, with support for the new Fire Tablets coming very soon
+* Support for the available display directives for Echo Show / Spot devices
-* Support for Audio / Video directives
+* Support for audio / video directives
 * Full incoming request from Alexa is added to the incoming activity as ChannelData
 * Validation of incoming Alexa requests (required for certification), including validation the request has come from a specific skill (validated against the ID)

 ## Installation

-The preview of the next version of the Alexa Adapter requires two packages, both available on MyGet.

-Bot.Builder.Community.Adapters.Alexa - https://www.myget.org/feed/botbuilder-community-dotnet/package/nuget/Bot.Builder.Community.Adapters.Alexa/4.8.2-beta0111
-Bot.Builder.Community.Adapters.Alexa.Core - https://www.myget.org/feed/botbuilder-community-dotnet/package/nuget/Bot.Builder.Community.Adapters.Alexa.Core/4.8.2-beta0111
+Available via NuGet package [Bot.Builder.Community.Adapters.Alexa](https://www.nuget.org/packages/Bot.Builder.Community.Adapters.Alexa/).

-To install into your project use the following command in the package manager.
-If you wish to use the Visual Studio package manager, then add https://www.myget.org/F/botbuilder-community-dotnet/api/v3/index.json as an additional package source.
+Install into your project use the following command in the package manager.

 ```
-    PM> Install-Package Bot.Builder.Community.Adapters.Alexa -Version 4.8.2-beta0111 -Source https://www.myget.org/F/botbuilder-community-dotnet/api/v3/index.json
+    PM> Install-Package Bot.Builder.Community.Adapters.Alexa

-        PM> Install-Package Bot.Builder.Community.Adapters.Alexa.Core -Version 4.8.2-beta0111 -Source https://www.myget.org/F/botbuilder-community-dotnet/api/v3/index.json
 ```

 ## Sample

-Sample bot, showing examples of Alexa specific functionality using the current preview is available [here](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/tree/feature/adopt-alexadotnet/samples/Alexa%20Adapter%20Sample).
+Sample bot, showing examples of Alexa specific functionality is available [here](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/samples/Alexa%20Adapter%20Sample).

 ## Usage